Yellowen/Faalis/README.md

 [![Dependency Status](https://gemnasium.com/Yellowen/Faalis.svg)](https://gemnasium.com/Yellowen/Faalis)
 [![Lisence](https://img.shields.io/github/license/Yellowen/Faalis.svg)](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

+**IMPORTANT NOTE**: We are planning for `v3.0.0` of **Faalis**.
+This version would be a totally different version.
+If you like to know more or even join this process please visit our [website](http://faalis.io) and join th gitter chat.

 **Faalis** is well tuned platform to create web applications as fast as possible.
 It is built on top of other quality tools, and provides additional features like a robust dashboard, pre-baked authentication and authorization and other cool stuff.